tboller/FixIIT/Documentation/Tutorials/SPRINT-4-BUILD-GUIDE/README.md

 Next it will ask you to enter a passphrase, which we will not be using so just press enter twice

-Now open up a windows powershell command prompt and make sure that you are in your users directory
+Now open up a windows command prompt and make sure that you are in your users directory

 ![ssh.2](images/ssh.2.PNG "ssh.2")